liuzhan22/ex-diff-demo/index.md

-# Ex-Diff: Extract and Diffuse
+# Ex-Diff: Demo Page

-This is the demo page for the paper *Extract and Diffuse*.
+This is the demo page for the paper [*Extract and Diffuse*](https://arxiv.org/abs/2409.09642v1).

 ---